China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 In the requirements phase, documents grow thicker, not to clarify business logic but to prevent contract disputes—documents transform from carriers of knowledge into handover slips of responsibility.

-This model, originating from Japan, is leading digitalization astray and is incompatible with the AI era.
+This model originating from Japan is leading digitalization astray and is incompatible with the AI era.

 In this "overclocked competition," management-oriented defensive systems appear clumsy and laughable.
-The outsourcing model relies on lengthy contract negotiations and requirement confirmations; when requirements change weekly, every "change request" to the outsourcer becomes a verdict that delays critical opportunities.
+The outsourcing model relies on lengthy contract negotiations and requirement confirmations; when requirements change weekly, every "change request" to the outsourcer becomes a verdict that delays seizing opportunities.

 We are facing a dangerous misalignment: the current system specializes in producing "porters," while the only scarcity in the AI era is "gardeners."

 The rise of generative AI is rewriting the rules of software engineering.
 Those standardized, divisible, low-responsibility-density coding tasks will be taken over by AI at zero cost.
-What will truly be scarce in the future are architects and product people who can understand complex business and solve problems through "human-machine collaboration" amid uncertainty.
+What will be truly scarce in the future are architects and product people who can understand complex business and solve problems through "human-machine collaboration" amid uncertainty.

-Unfortunately, the existing outsourcing and dispatch systems specialize in producing the former while stifling the latter.
+Unfortunately, the existing outsourcing and dispatch systems specialize in producing the former and stifling the latter.
 You cannot delegate innovation through outsourcing contracts, nor can you cultivate "super individuals" capable of harnessing AI on an assembly line.

-China spent twenty years forging a highly commercialized internet path, but in the deep waters of digital and AI transformation, if it cannot reverse this "deskilling" incentive mechanism, the industry will face a Japan-style chronic degeneration.
+China spent twenty years forging a highly commercialized internet path, but in the deep waters of digital and AI transformation, if it cannot reverse this "de-skilling" incentive mechanism, the industry will face a Japan-style chronic degeneration.

 Will we continue to choose Japan's "safe mediocrity," or dare to embrace "high-risk innovation"?